swedish christmas traditions

 Here is what you will find the Swedes doing in their homes to get ready for Christmas

-1. Advent candles
+1. Lighting advent candles

+Advent is an important part of Scandinavian Christmas in general.
 Swedish advent candles are known as julstjärna (which actually means Christmas star.)
+One candle is lit for every Sunday leading up to Christmas Eve.

 So, the first Sunday, only 1 of the 4 candles is lit – and stays that way until the following Sunday, when you light the next candle.

+Sometimes instead of 4 candles, you’ll see a wooden pyramid 7 candles.
 The beautiful pyramid of 7 candles is often placed in people’s windows and look so pretty from both the inside and out.

 2. Hanging a star in the window